Russia puts leader of NATO member Estonia on a wanted list over removal of Soviet-era monuments

 Moscow has denounced those moves as a desecration of memory of Soviet soldiers who fell while fighting Nazi Germany.

-The inclusion of Kallas — who has fiercely advocated for increased military assistance to Ukraine and stronger sanctions against Russia — appears to reflect the Kremlin's effort to raise the stakes in the face of NATO pressure over the war.
+The inclusion of Kallas — who has fiercely advocated for increased military assistance to Ukraine and stronger sanctions against Russia — appears to reflect the Kremlin's effort to raise the stakes in the face of NATO and European Union pressure over the war.

+“Estonia and I remain steadfast in our policy: supporting Ukraine, bolstering European defence, and fighting against Russian propaganda,” Kallas said, pointing to her family's history of facing Soviet repression.
+“This hits close to home for me: My grandmother and mother were once deported to Siberia, and it was the KGB who issued the fabricated arrest warrants.”

 It's the first time the Russian Interior Ministry has put a foreign leader on a wanted list.
 Estonian Secretary of State Taimar Peterkop and Lithuanian Culture Minister Simonas Kairys also are on the list, which is accessible to the public, along with scores of officials and lawmakers from Latvia, Lithuania and Poland.